Curricular Approach

 As the Division of Student Affairs continues to focus on student learning and development, we have embarked on a process to implement a curricular approach.
 A curricular approach enables us to put student learning at the center of the work we do and better align our efforts with promising national practices in student affairs.
 This approach is based off of ACPA’s curricular approach to student affairs.

 This initiative was launched in fall 2022 under the leadership of Fred McCall, Associate Vice Chancellor for Student Engagement and Dean of Students, and Sue Farruggia, Assistant Vice Chancellor for Assessment and Planning.
 A division-wide team to focus on the implementation has been formed.
 The team is project managed by Tenisha Burnett and Keith Ellis.
-The team consists of:

 Key Steps in the Curricular Approach (adapted from Kerr et al., 2020)